 Many people complain–“I don’t have a green thumb.
 I can’t get anything to grow.”
 The charm and magic of a green thumb is cooperating with the intelligence in plants.
 Half is knowledge or information about the needs and cycles of plants.
 The other half is love.
-I leave the information part to you and your garden mentors, Google search, public library or bookstore.
+You can find information about your particular plants￼.
 I will address the heart issues here.

 Most people who find they have a green thumb love their gardening, and most of them talk to the plants.
-They may not admit it until they are 90 years old, have dementia and don’t care what anyone thinks of them, but nearly every elderly gardener I have worked with talks to their plants.
+They may not admit it until they are 90 years old, have dementia and don’t care what anyone thinks of them.
+But don’t let that stop you!

-You don’t need to talk out loud to your plants, especially if you garden in an urban setting, have nosy neighbors, and are worried that they might doubt your sanity.
+You don’t need to talk out loud to your plants.
+Especially if you garden in an urban setting, or have nosy neighbors.
 You can speak softly, or even silently.
 Plants don’t hear the spoken word so much as the language of the heart.

-I am not referring to the discardable love of movies.
-Rather, the real love that is needed to open up a two-way communication with anyone, especially with the plant world.
-Because plants can tell a phony from the real thing.
+I am not referring to glamorous love.
+Rather, to the real love that is needed to open up a two-way communication with anyone.
+This is just as valuable ￼with the plant world.
+Plants can tell when you mean it.

-One example is Marion who keeps thinking she needs to go home to her deceased parents and husband.
-She is a lifelong gardener, really loves plants, especially vegetables, but doesn’t like to talk about the mushy stuff, and has a great sense of humor.
-She transplants lettuce starts or tomatoes, and then says “Grow, damn you!” in a commanding voice.
-They sometimes grow better than the plants that I speak kindly to.
-They are listening to Marion’s lifelong love.
+One example is Marion who kept thinking she needed to go home to her deceased parents and husband.
+She was a lifelong gardener, really loved plants, especially vegetables, but didn’t like to talk about the mushy stuff, and had a great sense of humor.
+She transplanted lettuce starts or tomatoes, and then said “Grow, damn you!” in a commanding voice.
+They sometimes grew better than plants I encouraged more gently.
+They were listening to Marion’s lifelong love.